ryanto/RecipeCan-Recipes/readme.txt

 Requires at least: 3.0
 Tested up to: 3.2.1

-A Wordpress plugin to that organizes recipes on for blog.
+A Wordpress plugin that organizes recipes on your blog.

+This is the Wordpress plugin that we use to manage all of the recipes on the RecipeCan Blog.
+It allows any Wordpress blogger to post, edit, and browse recipes and  photos.
+The plugin is free and open source.

 == Description ==

-A Wordpress plugin to that organizes recipes on for blog.
+A Wordpress plugin that organizes recipes on for blog.

 == Screenshots ==